Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Introduction

-Alternative protocols for implementing entangling gates employ ``Rydberg dressing" whereby one of the qubit states is optically dressed with some Rydberg character~\cite{Johnson_Rolston_dressing}.
-Due to the strong interaction between the atoms when both are in the Rydberg state, the resulting light shift of two dressed atoms is different from two independently dressed atoms.
-The difference in the light shift energies, $J$, provides an entangling mechanism~\cite{Keating_gate,Mitra_Martin_gate,Schine_Kaufman_Bell_state_Martin}.
-Of particular interest is the phenomenon of the spin-flip blockade for qubits encoded in the clock states of alkali atoms~\cite{Jau_Nature_2016}.
-In the presence of Rydberg dressing, a microwave photon can flip the qubit spin from the lower to upper hyperfine state, but the spin of two qubits is blockaded when $J$ is sufficiently large.
+While impressive progress has been made, current experiments are challenging, and somewhat constrained by the conditions required to implement optimal control at optical frequencies.
+As such, it is useful to consider additional method that can be more easily generalized, particularly by employing the more robust control methods in the microwave or radio-frequency regime.
+To achieve this, we consider an alternative protocol that employs Rydberg dressing~\cite{Johnson_Rolston_dressing, Pohl2010} on one of the qubit states.
+Due to the strong dipole-dipole interaction when both atoms are in the Rydberg state, the resulting light shift of two dressed atoms is different from two independently dressed atoms.
+The difference in the light shift energies $J$ provides an entangling mechanism~\cite{Keating_gate,Mitra_Martin_gate,Schine_Kaufman_Bell_state_Martin}.
+Of particular interest is the phenomenon of the spin-flip blockade for qubits encoded in the clock states of alkali-metal atoms~\cite{Jau_Nature_2016}.
+In the presence of Rydberg dressing, a microwave photon can flip the qubit spin from the lower to the upper hyperfine state, but the spin of two qubits is blockaded when $J$ is sufficiently large.
 Like its optical Rydberg-blockade counterpart\cite{Madjarov_Endres_2020_Sr}, the microwave spin-flip blockade provides a direct route to creating Bell states~\cite{Jau_Nature_2016}.

 In this paper, we extend the use of the spin-flip blockade from Bell-state preparation to full two-qubit logic gates.
 A new ingredient is the introduction of an auxiliary dressed hyperfine level that plays the role of the Rydberg state but for microwave-driven transitions.
 Importantly, this allows us to map the dipole-blockade physics implemented in the optical regime to the spin-flip blockade in the microwave regime.
 Hence, any gate protocols that can be implemented in the optical regime, using an optical/UV field coupling to the Rydberg state, can be implemented in the microwave regime.
-This can potentially lead to more robust implementations as we can employ the mature tools of microwave control, and reduce other inhomogeneities such as noise from residual Doppler shifts.
+While this does not improve the fundamental fidelity limited by Rydberg state lifetime, it opens the door to more robust implementations as one can employ the mature tools of microwave control, and reduce noise from residual Doppler shifts and other inhomogeneities.
+These, by far, are the main sources of infidelity in current implementations.